mediafly/extensions-documentation/extensions.md

 ----------

 ## Saving and retrieving synchronized key/value data
-Synchronized key/value storage allows Interactives to persist key/value pairs that are saved on Mediafly servers in addition to being stored on devices.
-This is useful for persisting data within or between Interactives, and between devices.
+Synchronized key/value storage allows Extensions to persist key/value pairs that are saved on Mediafly servers in addition to being stored on devices.
+This is useful for persisting data within or between Extensions, and between devices.
 After saving, you can be sure that your data will be saved if the user restarts the app or device, and, uninstalls/reinstalls the app.
 You can use any key you wish, which provides a lot of flexibility, but please consider providing a namespace within your keys.
-Otherwise, two Interactives may find ways to clobber each others’ keys.
+Otherwise, two Extensions may find ways to clobber each others’ keys.

 Key/value data is isolated by user, by app.
 So, two users cannot share keys, and two apps cannot share keys.
 Furthermore, all key/value data is stored on the device as well as the server.
 So, uninstalling and reinstalling the app will still restore all data from the server to the device..